Skip to main content

 Why Coding Agents Write Plausible but Broken Code

-If the language gives the agent five equivalent patterns, prose-only errors, implicit side effects, and flaky test surfaces, the model has to improvise at the exact points where you need it to be mechanical.
+Hand an agent five equivalent patterns, prose-only errors, implicit side effects, and a flaky test surface, and it has to improvise at exactly the points where you need it to be mechanical.

-That is why recent discussion around agent-first languages matters.
-Armin Ronacher's essay A Language For Agents made the thesis explicit.
-My view is slightly more practical: the reliability gap shows up wherever the language and toolchain leave too much ambiguity at the repair boundary.
+That is why the recent argument for agent-first languages is worth taking seriously.
+Armin Ronacher's essay A Language For Agents made the thesis explicit; my own take is a bit more narrow.
+The reliability gap shows up wherever the language and toolchain leave too much ambiguity at the repair boundary.

 Programming With Coding Agents Is Not Human Programming With Better Autocomplete